 Young Collector Sets

-In 1993, the US Mint offered the first of the Young Collector Sets for the World War II and Bill of Rights commemorative coin programs.
+In 1993, the US Mint offered the first of the Young Collector Sets (Buy on eBay) for the World War II and Bill of Rights commemorative coin programs.
 The sets included a single coin in special packaging, which provided information and illustrations targeted towards younger coin collectors.

 These sets were offered in subsequent years for the 1994 World Cup, 1995 Civil War Battlefields, 1995-1996 Olympics, and 2008 Bald Eagle commemorative coin programs, including the uncirculated half dollar coin.
 Later Young Collector Sets for the 1996 Smithsonian, 1997 Jackie Robinson, and 1998 Black Revolutionary War Patriots programs included the proof or uncirculated silver dollar.